g-vidal/Climate-Model/README.md

 Climate-Model is also known as Simclimat and used for educational purposes in France.

-Tis repository has been initiated to support HackCC Hackaton on October 9-10 2015 at IFÉ ENS de Lyon.
+This repository has been initiated to support HackCC Hackaton on October 9-10 2015 at IFÉ ENS de Lyon.